wing5wong/artisan-whs-static/source/_events/2022-02-03_summer-sports-sign-ups-close-9-february.md

 ---
-title: Summer Sports Sign Ups CLOSE 9 February
+title: Summer Sports Sign Ups CLOSE - Wednesday 9 February
 date: 2022-02-08T23:31:54.832Z
 ---
 If your keen to play summer sports this term please sign up using the bitly below.